-For the pastry, place the flour, sugar, coco powder and butter in a bowl and using the “rubbing in” method combine intil it resembles breadcrumbs.
-Alternatively you can pulse in a food processor.
+For the pastry, place the flour, icing sugar, cocoa powder and butter in a bowl and using the rubbing in method.
+Combine until it resembles breadcrumbs.
+Alternatively, you can pulse the mixture in a food processor.

-Turn out onto the surface and gently“knead” it until it become smooth, dusting with flour if necessary.
-Then form into a ball, cover with cling film and put in the fridge to chill for 20/30 mins.
+Turn out the mixture onto the surface, which has been dusted with flour, and gently knead it until smooth, adding additional flour if necessary to avoid the mixture sticking to the surface.
+Then form into a ball, cover with cling film, and put in the fridge to chill for 20/30 minutes.

 Preheat the oven to 200C/400F/Gas 6.

-Roll the dough out on a lightly floured surface until 1cm thick, then cut out shapes approximately 4cm bigger than your individual tart cases.
-We used 10cm wide cases.
+Remove the dough from the fridge and roll out on a lightly floured surface until 1cm thick.
+Using a circular pastry cutter, cut out shapes approximately 4cm bigger than your individual tart cases.
+We have used 10cm wide cases.

-Place into the oven for 15 minutes, then remove the paper and beans and return to the oven for five minutes.
-Leave to cool for ten minutes then turn out of the tart cases onto a wire rack.
+Place into the oven for 15 minutes, then remove the paper and beans and return to the oven for a further 5 minutes.
+Leave to cool for 10 minutes, then turn out the pastries from their tart cases onto a wire rack.

-Meanwhile, for the filling, bring the double cream and Rodda’s clotted cream, vanilla extract and sugar slowly to a simmer in a large pan.
+Meanwhile, for the filling, add the double cream and Rodda’s clotted cream, vanilla extract, and sugar to a large pan, and bring to a simmer.

-Break the chocolate and butter into pieces and place into a large bowl.
+Break all the chocolate into pieces, chop the butter into cubes and place into a large bowl.

-Pour over the cream mixture and whisk slowly until the chocolate has melted and the mixture is smooth
+Pour the cream mixture over the butter and the chocolate and whisk slowly until melted and the mixture is smooth.

-Pour the chocolate mixture into the tart case and leave to cool then place in the fridge to set for two hours.
+Pour the chocolate mixture into the tart cases and leave to cool, before putting in the fridge to set for 2 hours.

-Decorate with caramalised nuts, edible gold leaf and serve with an extra spoonful of Rodda’s clotted cream.
+Decorate with caramelised nuts, edible gold leaf and be sure to serve with a spoonful of Rodda’s clotted cream.